jzebker/World_Weather_Analysis/README.md

   [Deliverable 2:](https://github.com/jzebker/World_Weather_Analysis/tree/main/vacation_search) Have the beta testers use input statements to filter the data for their weather preferences and use these preferences to identify potential travel destinations and nearby hotels.

-  (Deliverable 3) Have the beta tester choose four cities to create a travel itinerary and, using the Google Maps Directions API, create a travel route between the four cities as well as a marker layer map.
+  [Deliverable 3:](https://github.com/jzebker/World_Weather_Analysis/blob/main/vacation_itinerary/WeatherPy_travel_map_markers.png) Have the beta tester choose four cities to create a travel itinerary and, using the Google Maps Directions API, create a travel route between the four cities as well as a marker layer map.

 ## [Deliverable 1](https://github.com/jzebker/World_Weather_Analysis/tree/main/weather_database)
 <p align="center">